Cosplay: Fan costuming

 Ackerman later stated that he thought everyone was supposed to wear a costume at a science fiction convention, although only he and Douglas did.

 Fan costuming caught on, however, and the 2nd Worldcon (1940) had both an unofficial masquerade held in Douglas' room and an official masquerade as part of the programme.
 David Kyle won the masquerade wearing a Ming the Merciless costume created by Leslie Perri, while Robert A. W. Lowndes received second place with a Bar Senestro costume (from the novel The Blind Spot by Austin Hall and Homer Eon Flint).
 Other costumed attendees included guest of honor E. E. Smith as Northwest Smith (from C. L. Moore's series of short stories) and both Ackerman and Douglas wearing their futuristicostumes again.
 Masquerades and costume balls continued to be part of World Science Fiction Convention tradition thereafter.
 Early Worldcon masquerade balls featured a band, dancing, food and drinks.
 Contestants either walked across a stage or a cleared area of the dance floor.

 Ackerman wore a "Hunchbackerman of Notre Dame" costume to the 3rd Worldcon (1941), which included a mask designed and created by Ray Harryhausen, but soon stopped wearing costumes to conventions.
 Douglas wore an Akka costume (from A. Merritt's novel The Moon Pool), the mask again made by Harryhausen, to the 3rd Worldcon and a Snake Mother costume (another Merritt costume, from The Snake Mother) to the 4th Worldcon (1946).
-Terminology was yet unsettled; the 1944 edition of Jack Speer's Fancyclopedia used the term costume party.
+Terminology was not yet settled; the 1944 edition of Jack Speer's Fancyclopedia used the term costume party.